FreeAndFair/MobileVotingCoreCryptography/implementations/rust/workspace/README.md

 cargo build
 ```

-To build a specific package, you can use:
+To build a specific package, you can use its name.
+For example:

 ```Bash
 cargo build -p crypto